 Photomontages - The Most Unique Approach to Photography

-Photographs typically represent a single moment in time and conform their subject to a two dimensional space.
-A photomontage is a unique approach to photography, transcending these traditional boundaries.
+Photographs typically represent a single moment in time and conform their subject to two dimensions.
+Photomontages are a unique approach to photography, transcending these traditional boundaries.

-Perspective with a single view point is abandoned.
+Perspective with a single viewpoint is abandoned.
 Time constraints become elastic.
-Combining multiple photos into a single image of the same subject, photomontages enter the realm of Cubism.
+Combining many photos into a single image of the same subject, photomontages enter the realm of Cubism.

 British painter, David Hockney, started making photomontages sometime in the late 1970s.
-He began with Polaroids, so all his photos were bordered with white.
+He began with Polaroids, so all his photos had white borders.
 He then progressed on to using a 35mm film camera to make his photos.

 Hockney was not a lover of photography, quite disdainful of it in fact.
 He makes this clear in his book ‘Hockney on Photography.’
 Hockney used photography more as a tool than as a medium.

-He was fascinated with the diversity joining many photos together afforded him.
+The diversity achieved by joining many photos together fascinated him.
 It gave him leave to explore time, space and relationships in new ways.
-He frequently makes references to the process of painting when talking about his photo joiners’.
+He frequently makes references to the process of painting when talking about his photo joiners.

 Exploring My Own Creative Expression With Photomontages

 Photomontages are the primary creative expression I have pursued as a photographer.
 This has been mostly separate from my professional photography work.

-As my passion grew and my photography skill increased I dreamed of making it a full time career.
-Before long I landed a job in a daily newspaper as an assistant in the editorial photography department.
+As my passion grew and my photography skill increased I dreamed of making it a full-time career.
+Before long I landed a job in a daily newspaper.
+I was an assistant in the editorial photography department.
 Since then I have worked primarily as a professional photographer.

 Working in photography requires pleasing clients and/or editors with the pictures we take.
 Individual creative expression is often confined by outside demands.
 Making montages I maintain imaginative authority, even when producing them for others.

-A number of times my montages were published in the newspapers I worked for.
+Several times the newspapers I worked for published my montages.
 I’ve produced them for commercial clients.
-They were also popular with wedding couples I photographed as it provided a unique artwork from their special day.
+They were also popular with wedding couples I photographed.
+Photomontages provided a unique artwork from their special day.